Studio Opening Times:

 A question asked by almost everyone who comes into the shop for a piercing, and as much as we like to reassure our customers at Tribal Voice we do like to point out… of course it hurts.
 You consent having something unnaturally put into your skin, there is going to be a level of discomfort but it will vary piercing to piercing and person to person.
 Even our own members of staff have conflicting opinions on the same piercings!
 But it’s not all bad, it will look rad and for the 1.5 second of pain… it’s totally worth it.

 Parents!
 If you are bringing in your children to have their ears pierced, the best thing you can do is be realistic with them.
 Try not to reassure them that it doesn’t hurt because they will find out that it does hurt.
 We’ve seen some real tough cookies come into our studio and still not been very happy because it’s an uncomfortable feeling that they have never experienced before.
 Be honest, so they can decide if it’s what they really want.

 How can I be sure of hygiene in the studio?

 Hygiene and Safety are an imperative part of the piercing procedure and Tribal Voice take this responsibility very seriously.

 Tribal Voice is registered with Plymouth City Councils Health and Safety department and is subject to yearly inspections.
-The Council ensures that the studio and practise within, comply with their code of conduct.
-Therefore no establishment should be practising Body Piercing without this.
+The Council ensures that the studio and practice within, comply with their code of conduct.
+Therefore no establishment should be practicing Body Piercing without this.